LGBTQ culture in Chengdu

 There is an active LGBT community in Chengdu, Sichuan, China.

 Chengdu is one of the most economically developed cities in China.
 Located in the southwest of China, Chengdu is far away from the capital Beijing and its regulatory sighting.
 In order to boost the economy, consumerism has given rise to many entertainment venues in Chengdu.
 There are many different subcultures and lifestyles, providing LGBT people with more opportunities to meet like-minded friends and partners.
 Chengdu has both lesbian and gay male clubs and it has a higher percentage of self-identified LGBT people than some of the country's more populous cities.
 There are over 30 gay bars in Chengdu.
 LGBT groups socialize and keep their community together in those spots.

-Millennials, as of 2017, used the name "Gaydu" to refer to Chengdu.
+Some millennials, as of 2017, used the name "Gaydu" to refer to Chengdu.

 Background

 In China, traditional culture values surround continuing the family line and carrying on the family name.
 Chinese adults have the responsibility and carry the expectations from the elders to get married and have offspring in their 20's and 30's.

 LGBT populations have been discriminated against in China in different ways.
 LGBT-related programs are censored by the State Administration of Press, Publication, Radio, Film and Television of China, sorting them as inappropriate contents.
 Although homosexuality and bisexuality were removed from mental disorders in China in 2000, there are still large numbers of people who view them as mental health problems and need to be treated.
 In sexual orientation conversion efforts (SOCE), electroshock therapy are believed to be treatments of correcting one's sexual orientation.

 As the new generation is more liberal-minded, society is slowly getting better at accepting LGBT communities.